Buchenwald is one of a number of memorial sites in Germany which are on the locations of former Nazi concentration camps.

 The camp was liberated in 1945.
 As Allied forces approached, the camp guards forced thousands of inmates to evacuate, killing those who were unable to move.
 Camp inmates made a desperate appeal for help on a hidden radio to nearby US forces, before staging their own uprising.

-Although liberated by US forces, Buchenwald fell into the Russian-occupied zone.
+Although liberated by US forces, the Buchenwald concentration camp fell into the Russian-occupied zone.
 It was subsequently used as an internment camp for Germans who had been involved with the Nazi regime in some way.

 At its height, the number of inmates held in the camp reached more than 16,000.
 Seven thousand inmates are estimated to have died, mainly of hunger.